LarsVomMars/AdventOfCode/README.md

-# AOC20
+# AdventOfCode

-One of the most ugliest AOC2020 solution out here.
+One of the ugliest AOC solution out here.

 - Coded by sleepy Lars